silvio2804/silvio2804/README.md

 * I love dogs and all animals in general :dog:
 * eating italian food :it:

-My heroes and source of **inspiration** are Cristiano Ronaldo ⚽ and Muhammad Ali 🥊 and Snowden 💻.
+My heroes and source of **inspiration** are Cristiano Ronaldo ⚽, Muhammad Ali 🥊 and Snowden 💻.

 ## My Skills :mag_right: